Numerical study on the robustness of the stability for stable black holes: Effective potential and its alterations

-We now add a deformation term into the effective potential to capture possible environmental effects presenting around the BH system.
-Detailed discussion on how the environments change Eq.~\eqref{maseq} will much involved and we here simply assume that they are all encoded into a deformation on effective potential
+We now add an alteration term into the effective potential to capture possible environmental effects presenting around the BH system.
+Detailed discussion on how the environments change Eq.~\eqref{maseq} would be much involved and we here simply assume that they are all encoded into an alteration on effective potential

 where $V_p(x,t)$ is a function that localizes around at $x=0$ and decays in spatial direction at least as fast as $V_{\mathrm{RW}}$.
-Note that $V_p(x,t)$ may not decay in time.
-Though it might not characterize details of any realistic setup and the dynamical evolution of matter and gravity might also need to be considered, it is usually used as a toy model and a beginning point in understanding how environments change the stability of the BH~\cite{Cheung:2021bol,PhysRevD.89.104059,PhysRevD.104.084028,Capuano:2024qhv}.
+Note that $V_p(x,t)$ may not decay in time. \emph{Though it might not characterize details of any realistic setup and the dynamical evolution of matter and gravity might also need to be considered, it is usually used as a toy model and a beginning point in understanding how environments change the stability of the BH}~\cite{Cheung:2021bol,PhysRevD.89.104059,PhysRevD.104.084028,Capuano:2024qhv}.

-In following discussions, we will specify $r_h=1$.
+In the following discussions, we will specify $r_h=1$.
 We present our numerical results for solving Eq.~\eqref{maseq} in time domain with initial data corresponding to Gaussian wave packet

-For spatial grid $r_*$, we adopt forth-order central difference method for spatial derivative and integrate the Eq.~\eqref{maseq} using forth-order Rugge-Kutta method for $t$.
-Here we will consider three different types of potential $V_p(r_*-a,t)$.
+For spatial grid $r_*$, we adopt fourth-order central difference method for spatial derivative and integrate the Eq.~\eqref{maseq} using fourth-order Runge-Kutta method for $t$.
+At the horizon ($r_*\rightarrow-\infty$) and the infinity ($r_*\rightarrow\infty$) we impose the no reflecting boundary conditions.
+We give further detailed description in Appendix \ref{numer}.
+In following we will consider three different types of potential $V_p(r_*-a,t)$.